AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 {sample}WD\_Data\_from\_JSON\_01{sample}

 JSON format has some peculiarities.
 JSON configuration can contain string, object, array, number, boolean and null.
 The variety of acceptable data formats makes the JSON structure very similar to JS.
-To find out any of require method or parameter use {api:anychart}API{api}.
+To find out any required method or parameter use {api:anychart}API{api}.
 API supplies every parameter with a structure to invoke it.
 This structure is the same for JSON data set.
 For instance, API provides {api:anychart#column}**column()**{api} method to create column chart.

 ```
   anychart.column([128.14, 112.61, 163.21, 229.98]).container('container').draw();